makrai/notes/barriere22-opin-interact-semaine.md

 # 4 results of two baseline SOTA models for APReC

 * APReC: Affective Phenomenon Recognition in Conversation (APReC)
-* this section: valence and arousal for the emotions and opinion
+* this section: valence and arousal for emotions and opinion
-* we introduce a baseline based on an ERC (Emotion Recognition in Conversation) SOTA model.
-We use a variant of the DialogueRNN of Majumder+ (2018) since it aims to detect an affective phenomenon in a conversation and is SOTA on the SEMAINE dataset
+* baseline based on an ERC (Emotion Recognition in Conversation) SOTA model
+  * a variant of the DialogueRNN of Majumder+ (2018) since it aims to detect an affective phenomenon in a conversation and is SOTA on the SEMAINE dataset
-* we used a subset of SEMAINE of 72 sessions, 5210 speech turns and 68,043 tokens, which has the annotations from AVEC and our annotations.
-We kept the same documents Majumder+ (2018) used in the training and testing sets
+* we used a subset of SEMAINE
+  * 72 sessions, 5210 speech turns and 68,043 tokens, which has the
+    annotations from AVEC and our annotations
+  * the same documents Majumder+ (2018) used in the training and testing sets
-* We further improve that SOTA model, using the high-quality manual transcripts we were able to extract new textual features with the RoBERTa model (Liu+ 2019) at the granularity of a speech turn
+* We further improve that SOTA model
+  * using the high-quality manual transcripts we extract RoBERTa features (Liu+ 2019) at the granularity of a speech turn
-  * We chose to do so because opinions phenomena are more centered on the text than the emotions are.
-Furthermore, since our task is atypical,
+  * We chose to do so because opinions phenomena are more centered on the text than the emotions are
   * we validated this new model on ERC, out-performing the SOTA in ERC on the SEMAINE dataset (see Table 6), before using the new model on our task
-  * The version of the DialogueRNN we used is the one that worked the best for Majumder+ (2018), namely the bidirectional version with attention and listener state update
+  * The version of the DialogueRNN we used is
+    * the one that worked the best for Majumder+ (2018)
+    * bidirectional version with attention and listener state update
-    * trained for 600 epochs, with a dropout of 0.3 and a ℓ2 regularization weight of 1e-4.
-We trained the model 5 times, reporting average performance
+    * trained for 600 epochs, with a dropout of 0.3 and an ℓ2 regularization weight of 1e-4
+    * We trained the model 5 times, reporting average performance
-* Our model using the RoBERTa embeddings improves greatly the results on the emotion recognition task on Valence and Arousal, either regarding the MAE or the Pearson coefficient
+* Our model using the RoBERTa embeddings improves greatly on the Valen & Arous
+  * either regarding the MAE or the Pearson coefficient
-  * The best results on opinion were obtained using a bimodal model using the textual and the audio modalities.3 Although the task is different, this improvement over the SOTA for Valence and Arousal can let us think that the DialogueRNN with RoBERTa embeddings is a strong baseline for an Affective Phenomenon Recognition in Conversation (APReC) task
+  * The best results on opinion were obtained using a bimodal model using the textual and the audio modalities.3
+  * ie DialogueRNN with RoBERTa embeddings is a strong baseline for Affective Phenomenon Recognition in Conversation (APReC)